top of page

 The Difference Between Videographers and Photographers

-It’s also worth noting that, although camera quality for video has significantly improved, taking stills from video doesn’t match the quality of a photograph.
-Additionally, while a videographer may have the ability to handle both tasks simultaneously, if you hire a local videographer for videography services but also expect them to take photos, they may miss important moments while switching between roles.
-Keep this in mind if you’re considering bypassing a dedicated photographer.
+It's also worth considering that, although video camera quality has improved a lot, video capture stills are not quite the same as a photo.
+Additionally, although the videographer may be able to perform both roles simultaneously, if you hire a local videographer for videography work but also request them to photograph, they can be losing valuable shots while switching back and forth between the two tasks.
+Keep this in mind if you're considering skipping an assigned photographer.

-Live Streaming Isn’t Always Included in Videography Services
+Live Streaming Does Not Always Come with Videography Services

-Not all videographers are equipped for live streaming, which requires additional gear such as encoders, streaming software, and a stable internet connection.
-Confirm whether this service is available before assuming it’s included.
+Not all videographers have the gear required for live streaming, which includes a separate setup of encoders, streaming software, and a stable internet connection.

-Videographers invest significant time in preparation, such as scouting locations, confirming logistics, and planning shot lists.
+Videographers invest significant time preparing, which includes scouting locations, coordinating logistics, and scripting shot lists.
 Rushing this phase can compromise the quality of the final product.
-If you’re wondering, “What does a videographer do?” it involves more than just showing up with a camera; it requires thoughtful planning and attention to detail.
+If you’re wondering, “What does a videographer do? ” it involves more than just showing up with a camera; it requires thoughtful planning and attention to detail.
 Expecting a local videographer to show up without sufficient details or to improvise can cause problems.
 Clients should provide ample lead time and information to avoid complications.

 Videographer vs. Video Production Company

-A videographer and a video production company, such as Unified Cinematic Videography, differ in scope and size.
-A videographer works solo, managing all aspects of filming, while a production company may have a full team, ideal for large-scale projects with extensive planning and complex post-production.
-For example, a videographer can cover a small conference, but a multi-room event would need a video production company.
-Videographers can handle smaller video production projects with a more flexible approach such as roaming or coverage of one room.
+A videographer and a video production company, such as Unified Cinematic Videography, are different in scope and size.
+A videographer is an individual who does it all from filming to capturing, while a production company might have an entire staff, ideal for big productions that are well-planned and which need elaborate post-production.
+For example, a videographer may shoot a small conference, while an event that encompasses multiple rooms needs a video production company.
+Videographers can handle small video production projects using more adaptable approaches such as roaming or single-room coverage.

-What to Look for When Hiring a Videographer
+What to Search for When Hiring a Videographer

-When hiring a videographer, you may wonder, ‘What does a videographer do, and how do I find the right one?’
-Here are some tips to help guide you in selecting the perfect professional for your project.
+When you are hiring a videographer, you can ask yourself, 'What is a videographer's role, and how do I go about finding one?'
+The following are some guidelines to help you find the perfect professional for your project.

 • Portfolio: Review their past work to see if their style matches your vision.